gitlabhq/gitlabhq/doc/api/graphql/index.md

 ## Available queries

-A first iteration of a GraphQL API includes a query for: `project`.
-Within a project it is also possible to fetch a `mergeRequest` by IID.
+A first iteration of a GraphQL API includes the following queries

+1. `project` : Within a project it is also possible to fetch a `mergeRequest` by IID.

+1. `group` : Only basic group information is currently supported.

 ## GraphiQL